solana-labs/solana/book/src/proposals/bankless-leader.md

 ## Impact on Clients

-The same execution key can be reused many times in the same block until it is used once as a Credit-Debit key.
+The same execution key can be reused many times in the same block until it is used once as a Credit-Debit key by an instruction.

 Clients that transmit a large number of transactions per second should use a dedicated execution key that is not used as Credit-Debit